Burj Islam

 Burj Islam (برج اسلام) is a village in northwestern Syria, administratively part of the Latakia Governorate, located north of Latakia.
 Nearby localities include Salib al-Turkman to the north, al-Shabatliyah to the northeast, Ayn al-Bayda to the east and al-Shamiyah to the south.
 According to the Syria Central Bureau of Statistics, the village had a population of 5,652 in the 2004 census.
-Its inhabitants are predominantly Sunni Muslims from Turkmen ethnicity.
+Its inhabitants are predominantly Turkish-speaking Sunni Muslims from Turkmen ethnicity.

 The village is a popular summer resort with a white rock beach.